xdevplatform/live-leaderboard/README.md

 Mistakes happen.
 Typing with gloves on is problematic.
 So, what happens when an incorrect score is submitted?
 Well, you just send an ```update``` DM with the correct scoring.
 That's it.

 For example, you are on team 17 and your team got a birdie on the seventh hole, a 5-par hole.
 The team scorer incorrectly submitted a ```t17 h7 s5``` score.
-To correct this, the following DM is sent: ```t17 h7 s4```.
+To correct this, the following DM is sent: ```update t17 h7 s4```.

 # FAQ